 Johnson’s position has apparently changed since then, though, having recently come out in support of a “net zero” by 2050 emissions target.

 And during his stint as Foreign Secretary, he said he would “continue to lobby the U.S. at all levels to continue to take climate change extremely seriously.”
-Whether he raised the issue in his phone call with Trump during his official state visit to the UK remains unknown.
+Whether he raised the issue in his phone call with Trump during his state visit to the UK remains unknown.

 Another front-runner, Michael Gove, has made some bold statements on the need to tackle climate change since becoming Environment Secretary in 2017.
 That’s perhaps to shake off an image he obtained while Education Secretary as something of an anti-climate action advocate.